 In order to succeed as a Central Service Technician, students should be detail oriented, organized and possess strong communication skills in order to effectively work with medical facility patients and staff.

 The Central Service Technology Program at Skyline College

-The Central Services Technician Training program consists of three semesters including a classroom course, a skills lab course, and an externship providing hands-on experience in a hospital setting.
+The CST Program consists of three semesters including a classroom course, a skills lab course, and an externship providing hands-on experience in a hospital setting.
 The externship will be offered to those successfully completing the classroom and lab classes.
 The hospital externship and the lab skills class are designed to provide the number of clinical hours required by the International Association of Hospital Central Service Materials Management to meet eligibility for taking the national certification exam.
 Graduates will receive an industry recognized Certificate of Completion from Skyline College, which qualifies the graduate to take the national exam.

 Admission to the Central Service Technology Program is by Special Application only.
 Open application period is between August 1 and October 15 each year.
 Notifications are mailed by November 15th.

 Central Services Technology offers an interesting work environment where medical facilities rely on well-trained personnel to ensure all medical equipment is ready for optimal patient care.